 Additionally, a lobbyist is defined as any person seeking to influence any action, decision or recommendation of County Personnel or any public collegial body with delegated authority to act or make decisions or recommendations on the Board's behalf such as a council, trust, task force or review committee.

 The principal and any employee whose normal scope of employment includes lobbying activities is a lobbyist, pursuant to the ordinance.

 All lobbyists must complete the following forms/reports and file them with the Clerk of the Board of County Commissioners:

-An Annual Lobbyist Registration Form 2014 and pay a lobbyist registration fee of $490 before engaging in any lobbying activity.
-The 2013 Annual Lobbyist Registration Form is also available for review.
+An Annual Lobbyist Registration Form 2015 and pay a lobbyist registration fee of $490 before engaging in any lobbying activity.

 - Each lobbyist shall, within 60 days after registering as a lobbyist, submit to the Clerk of the Board a certificate of completion of an ethics course offered by the Miami-Dade County Commission on Ethics and Public Trust.
 Need additional information?
 Contact the Ethics Commission at http://ethics.miamidade.gov/ or call 305-579-2594.